Code-Institute-Submissions/MS1-Catsitting/README.md

 Cat owners can feel quite anxious at the idea of leaving their pets at home whilst on holiday and need to trust that their pets will be well looked when they are away.
 Therefore they may have the main following goals in mind when visiting a website:

 - To access the website across different devices and quickly find information.
-- To assess whether cat sitting is a suitable solution.
 - To assess business’s credentials.
 - To decide whether the services offered by the company fit their needs.
 - To check whether the prices are affordable.
 - To seek reassurance that the company is cat friendly.
+- To check whether the company operates where they live.
-- To reach the company for further queries and/or to arrange a meet & greet.
+- To reach the company for further queries and/or to arrange a meet-up.

 # Scope